miqueasmd/miqueasmd/README.md

 Following that, I embarked on a journey around the world (USA, UK, Germany and Spain), working in training and sales across IT, sports, and languages—my three passions.

 ## 💡 Current Focus
-I specialize in helping businesses and professionals boost their skills and companies with Cloud, automation, and AI.
+I specialize in helping businesses and professionals boost their skills and companies with Cloud, Automation, and AI.

 ## 🌍 Language Proficiency
 Fluent in Spanish (Native), English (Proficient), French (B2 and learning) and Sign Language (Intermediate).